rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 #### 1a Todolist-fe

-2. Git clone the `todolist-fe` project to somewhere sensible and checkout the `develop` branch.
+2. Git clone the `todolist-fe` project to somewhere sensible and checkout the `develop` branch using the following.
 ```bash
 cd ~/innovation-labs
 ```